The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

-The great salt lake is a terminal lake, and as so, it doesn’t have an outlet besides evaporation.
-It has three main tributaries (Jordan, Weber, and Bear rivers ), which bring about 1 million tons of minerals per year.
-These minerals accumulate when the water evaporates and give the lake a high level of salinity, much higher than seawater.
+The great salt lake is a terminal lake, so it doesn’t have an outlet besides evaporation.
+Its three main tributaries (Jordan, Weber, and Bear Rivers) bring about 1 million tons of minerals annually.
+These minerals accumulate when the water evaporates, giving the lake a high salinity level, much higher than seawater.

 The high density of the water makes swimming in the lake quite hard, but floating is easy and fun.
 It’s a similar experience to the Dead Sea in Israel and Jordan.
 Unfortunately, it is very difficult to develop touristic infrastructures due to the continuous fluctuation of the water levels on the shore.
-Nevertheless, Bridger Bay Beach is maybe the most inviting beach on the entire lake. with two miles of wide white oolitic sand.
+Nevertheless, Bridger Bay Beach may be the most inviting beach on the lake, with two miles of wide white oolitic sand.

-The Bonneville salt flats are a place so flat you can see the curvature of the planet and so sterile that it has no life forms.
+The Bonneville salt flats are so flat you can see the planet’s curvature and so sterile that it has no life forms.
 As the name suggests, this densely pressed salt pan is a remnant of Lake Bonneville in northwestern Utah.

 With 12 miles long and 8 km wide, they are the largest of the many salt flats situated west of the Great Salt Lake.
-It’s calculated to have about 150 million tons of salt, 90% of which is common table salt.
+It’s calculated to have about 150 million tons of salt, 90% standard table salt.
 The salt crust varies from 5 ft in the central part to about an inch in the edges.

 Besides its impressive size, the Bonneville salt flats are famous for their speedway.
 The salt flats are perfectly flat and make a perfect place for speed races.
 In fact, many of the land speed world records were beaten here, including the 630mph record established in 1970 that stood until 1983.
 Every year several races take place in Bonneville between Summer and Fall, with the most famous being Speed Week in August.